Iskandeur/adversarial-llm-poc/README.md

 ### Examples

 ```
-ilo-ike> What is machine learning?
+adversarial-llm-poc> What is machine learning?
 ```

 The application will convert your query to leetspeak, send it to the Gemini API, and then decode and display the response.